bradlarsoncode/CGDb/README.md

 ## Technical Challenges

-Difficilties with feature implementation involve setting up proper communcation between the various frontend and backend technologies, adding visual/audio stlye to the frontend components, as well as maintaining adequate communication between contributors via remote locations.
+Difficulties with feature implementation involve setting up proper communcation between the various frontend and backend technologies, adding visual/audio style to the frontend components, as well as maintaining adequate communication between contributors via remote locations.
 Particularly challenging problems (and subsequent solutions) will be listed below:

+Tracking sanity score of the user and maintaining game balance.
+Getting media to play/render correctly

 ***
 ***